Electronic spreadsheets have revolutionized every single industry under the sun.

 73. An Executive Summary

-A great way to prepare for an important meeting is by creating an executive summary.
+Prepare for an important meeting by creating an executive summary to share.

-A spreadsheet is a great tool for putting a short summary to drive important messages across.
+Spreadsheets offer a simple way to put together a short summary to help you drive important messages across.

 74. Organizational Charts

-Organizational charts can be difficult to create, but Excel and Google Sheets are great tools to create them easily.
+Organizational charts can be difficult to create, but Excel and Google Sheets offer effective tools to create these charts easily.

 75. A Debt Snowball Calculator

-If you’re trying to get out of debt, then using a debt snowball calculator can be a great way to do it.
+If you’re trying to get out of debt, then using a debt snowball calculator can be a great step in the right direction.

-Use a spreadsheet to keep track of your debt payments to accelerate the process of becoming debt-free.
+Use a spreadsheet to keep track of your debt payments so you can accelerate the process of becoming debt-free.

 76. Data Dashboards